Digital-first, unified engagement hub

 ML is a key component of AI, and both can be used to improve processes.
 When broken down into their base descriptions, the idea of further adopting them might not be as daunting.
 Let’s take a look at how AI and ML improve customer service when applied.

-The foundation of AI‘s role for customer service teams includes providing agents with intuitive tools, smarter workflows, and automation.
+AI can help customer service teams by providing agents with intuitive tools, smarter workflows, and automating certain processes.
 And it’s easiest to adopt AI when your tools already have those capabilities baked right in.
 Khoros Care empowers brands to become early adopters of AI in customer service, making it easier for them to improve the experience for customers and agents alike.

 When people think of AI and customer service, chatbots are one of the first things that come to mind.
 By far the flashiest AI use case, chatbots’ futuristic qualities have both intrigued and concerned people for a long time.
 According to an article by Inc., people will soon be more likely to have a conversation with a robot than their spouse.